Recommendations for a Global Curriculum in Medical Oncology

 See below to find the second edition Curriculum translated into different languages (updated as translations become available).

 Global Curriculum for Training in Medical Oncology Log Book

-The purpose of the Log Book is to keep a record of oncology trainees’ educational program and their progress, and then provide supervisors a tool with which to assess performance.
+The purpose of the Log Book is to keep a record of oncology trainees' educational program and their progress.
+Supervisors can use this record as a tool to assess trainees’ performance.
 Note that the Log Book is currently based on the first edition of the Curriculum.